 - Debt to Income: Your debt to income ratio is a number used by lenders to determine your ability to pay a certain debt based on how much income you make, typically in a given month.
-If you have $2000 per month in monthly debts on your credit report, but have an income of $6000 per month – your debt to income would be 33.33%.
-Debt to income can get a little more complicated than that as well, so for much more thorough information, please see “What Is Debt to Income? “
+If you have $2,000 per month in monthly debts on your credit report, but have an income of $6,000 per month, your debt to income would be 33.33 percent.
+Debt to income can get a little more complicated than that, as well, so for much more thorough information, please see “What Is Debt to Income?“

 - Loan to Value: The loan to value is another ratio, used by lenders to discover their risk on the property based on how much equity they have in the property if they had to foreclose.
-The loan to value, as the name suggests, is determined by comparing at the total loan amount to the total fair market value of the property.
-In the height of the last real estate bubble, many lenders were allowing a borrower to take a loan up to 125% of the value, but today, 70-80% is much more likely on investment properties.
+The loan to value, as the name suggests, is determined by comparing the total loan amount to the total fair market value of the property.
+In the height of the last real estate bubble, many lenders were allowing a borrower to take a loan up to 125 percent of the value, but today, 70 to 80 percent is much more likely on investment properties.

 - Landlord Experience: While previous landlord experience is not a requirement to obtain an investment property loan, it can affect your ability to qualify for a loan.
 You see, as you attempt to obtain multiple loans for investment properties, your debt to income ratio climbs very quickly, even though that debt is being paid by a tenant.
-To help increase your income, a bank can add your rental income to your regular monthly income but usually will only do so after you have been a property investor for more than two years – though this requirement can differ greatly between lenders.
-Keep in mind also – that even with landlord experience, a lender will typically only apply 70-80% of that rental amount toward your income, to protect themselves against losses.
+To help increase your income, a bank can add your rental income to your regular monthly income but usually will only do so after you have been a property investor for more than two years (though this requirement can differ greatly between lenders).
+Also, keep in mind that even with landlord experience, a lender will typically only apply 70 to 80 percent of that rental amount toward your income to protect themselves against losses.

-Typically, residential investment loans will extend for up to thirty years and the rate is generally some of the lowest rates you can find, usually between .5% and 1% higher than you’ll obtain for a home mortgage.
-To check out current rates on investment property loans, be sure to check out the BiggerPockets Mortgage Center.
+Typically, residential investment loans will extend for up to 30 years and the rates are generally some of the lowest you can find—usually between 0.5 percent and 1 percent higher than you’ll obtain for a home mortgage.

 Commercial Investment Property Loans